Search for strongly interacting massive particles generating trackless jets in proton-proton collisions at $\sqrt{s} = $ 13 TeV: Background estimation

 The QCD multijet background is not described accurately by the simulation, especially at low ChF.
 The differences between data and simulation are not problematic, since we estimate the QCD multijet background from data, while using simulated events only to validate the background estimation procedure.

 As a first step, we measure the ChF selection efficiency of jets in the control sample by picking one jet with large ChF ($>$0.25) and applying the ChF selection on the other jet.
 This measurement is done in 6 bins of jet \pt and 8 bins of jet $\eta$.
-The number of QCD events in the signal region is then estimated using the QCD dijet events passing the baseline selection requirements described in Section~\ref{sec:event_selection}, and applying the appropriate \pt- and $\eta$-dependent ChF selection efficiencies on the two leading jets (2-leg prediction).
+The number of QCD events in the signal region is then estimated using the QCD dijet events passing the baseline selection requirements described in Section~\ref{sec:event_selection}.
+For each such event, we use the previously measured ChF selection efficiencies corresponding to the \pt and $\eta$ of the two leading jets as two independent weights multiplied to obtain a weight by which the considered event enters the background prediction (2-leg prediction).
 Alternatively, events with one jet with ChF below the signal requirement can be used, where the measured efficiencies are then applied on the other jet (1-leg prediction).

 As a first check, a closure test is performed on the background prediction method using jets clustered from particles at the generator level, before interaction with the detector.
-Agreement within statistical uncertainties is found between the fraction of low ChF dijets at generator-level and the 1- and 2-leg predictions.
-This agreement confirms that no relevant underlying physical correlations are present between the two jets, and also confirms that the choice of \pt and $\eta$ bin sizes of the ChF efficiencies is adequate.
+Agreement within statistical uncertainties between the generator-level expectation and the 1- and 2-leg predictions confirms that no relevant underlying physical correlations are present between the two jets, and also confirms that the choice of \pt and $\eta$ bin sizes of the ChF efficiencies is adequate.

 {\tolerance=800 A further closure test is done by using the simulation as the data sample, and comparing the Monte Carlo (MC) expectation with the 1- and 2-leg predictions using reconstructed objects in simulation, as shown in Fig.~\ref{fig:closuretest}.
 For the MC expectation, the ChF selection is applied to the two leading reconstructed jets, for both choices of the primary vertex.
-As explained, this removes events where the wrong primary vertex choice results in jets reconstructed incorrectly as being neutral.
 As can be seen from the plot, the method correctly predicts the multijet background within the statistical precision of the test, proving that no significant correlations between the jets are introduced by the event reconstruction.
-The systematic uncertainty in the background estimate is taken to be the statistical uncertainty of the test or the difference between the generator-level information and the prediction, whichever is the larger. }
+The systematic uncertainty in the background estimate is taken to be the statistical uncertainty of the test or the difference between the generator-level information and the prediction, whichever is the larger.
+This uncertainty becomes dominant for lower ChF thresholds and reaches up to 250\% for $\mathrm{ChF} < 0.05$. }

 Next, we predict the background using data and compare with the observed data.
 To demonstrate the closure of the method without potential contamination from a signal at low ChF, this comparison is done using bins where either the leading or the subleading jet has a ChF within the bin edges, and both jets have a ChF below the upper threshold of the bin.
 This comparison is shown in Fig.~\ref{fig:prediction}.
 The 1- and 2-leg predictions agree within uncertainties in data, confirming that no correlations between the jets are present.
 The agreement demonstrates a reliable prediction of the bulk of the ChF distribution and the normalization of the background.